dagim-shimelis/CookiesCafe/README.md

 ## Features

-among the many features that have been implemented in this website, some of the few that pop out from the rest are the elegant animations and the minimalistic ordering page.
+among the many features that have been implemented in this website, some of the few that pop out from the rest are the elegant animations and the colorfull ordering page.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-contributors are more than welcome to work on the backend of this project.
+For major changes, please open an issue first to discuss what you would like to change. contributors are more than welcome to work on the backend of this project.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)